Hydroponics vs aquaponics – which is easier?

 Hard sell

+A common misconception in comparisons of hydroponics vs aquaponics is that aquaponics is more profitable because it generates extra income from fish sales.
 In reality though, it is very difficult for aquaponic growers to compete with other fish producers on price, or to find customers willing to pay more for aquaponic fish.

 Start small

+Of course hydroponics and aquaponics are not mutually exclusive, and many growers choose to operate the two systems side by side.
 If you’re intending to try aquaponics for the first time, consider starting small before scaling up in order to give yourself time to learn as you go.

 Hydroponic growing with Hyalite

+Hyalite is the largest retailer of hydroponics supplies in the Asia-Pacific region.
 We stock a complete range of hydroponic grow tents and accessories to get you started, and our bulk buying power means our prices are unbeatable.

 With branches across Australia and New Zealand as well as an online store, we’re your one-stop hydroponics products and supplies, including expert personalised advice on finding the right solution for your needs.